BushLife - Fishing Reel Hero

 3. Retrieve the line, hopefully with a fish:), in a controlled manner

 The last thing any angler wants is a problem with these three functions of a fishing reel.
 Otherwise, it is a matter of losing line, lures, fish and de-tangling frustration, which leads to spoken words not meant for sensitive ears.
-It is imperative to match the right reel to the job and ensure it has the quality to get the job done.
+It is imperative to match the best fish reel to the job and ensure it has the quality to get the job done.

-What are the Different Types of Fishing Reels
+Understanding the Different Types of Reels

 Spincast Reels

-1. Press the spool control button
+1. Press the spool control button (aka line release button)

 2. Swing your fishing rod, and